All Episodes

 I think they're all Obama voters or Democrat voters.

-But as you know, that isn't gonna matter.
+But as you know, that isn't going to matter.

 The war on women has been a bogus, flawed, stupid, idiotic premise from the beginning, but apparently women bought into it.

-And believe me when I say they think that they're totally contrived and made up war on women worked like a charm.
+And believe me when I say, they think that their totally contrived and made up war on women worked like a charm.

 They think it was brilliant, and they will try to revive it, either not on the back of this thing, but maybe closely associated with it.

-For example, if if anybody, you got to be very careful.
+For example, if anybody, you got to be very careful.

-There are a lot of women who beat their w Democrats will write in on whoever says that and paint them as a typical Tea Party conservative Republican, anti-feminist, and he would you know that as well as I do, they're capable of anything.
+There are a lot of women who beat their Democrats will ride in on whoever says that and paint them as a typical Tea Party conservative Republican, anti-feminist, and you know that as well as I do, they're capable of anything.

-So this is this is totally, well, majority political right now, where it is and how it's going to be dealt with and how it is built upon.
+So this is totally, well, majority political right now, where it is and how it's going to be dealt with and how it is built upon.

 And it's being built on.